cloudability/json_extractor/README.md

 Pull out specific objects from a large JSON document by key without having to deserialize the whole object in to Ruby.

-**NOTE:** This gem only supports extracting objects from JSON documents.
-Strings, numbers, and arrays are not supported.
+**NOTE:** This gem only supports extracting objects and arrays from JSON documents.
+Strings and numbers are not supported.
 Yet.

 ## Example